-Interpretation: Table -1 show that the mean scores of prospective male teachers for emotional maturity are $152.88 \pm 24.35$ , and prospective female teachers is $151.94 \pm 29.02$ .
-The calculated t-value is 0.67, which are no significant at 0.05 level of significance.
-It indicates that there is no significant
+Interpretation: Table -1 show that the mean scores of prospective male teachers for emotional maturity are $152.88 \pm 24.35$ , and prospective female teachers are $151.94 \pm 29.02$ .
+The calculated t-value is 0.67, which is insignificant at 0.05 level of significance.
+It indicates that there is a negligible difference in the emotional maturity of prospective

-There is no significant difference in teaching competency of prospective teachers about gender.
+Hypothesis-2: There is no significant difference in teaching competency of prospective teachers about gender

-Table 2 Showing the Means, SD, 't' Value and Level of Significance of 200 Male and 450 Female Prospective Teachers on Teaching Competency
+Table 2 Showing the Means, sd, 't' Value and Level of Significance of 200 Male and 450 Female Students on Teaching Competency teachers about gender.
+Thus, our hypothesis that "There is no significant difference in teaching competency of prospective teachers about gender" is accepted at 0.05 level of significance.

-Variable Male Female 't' Value Significance at v ariable Mean S.D Mean S.D t value 0.05 Level Teaching Competency 104.42 18.55 103.74 22.69 0.68 NS
+Variable Male Female 't' Value Significance at v at table Mean S.D Mean S.D t value 0.05 Level Teaching Competency 104.42 18.55 103.74 22.69 0.68 NS